daren996/MinhashSketch/README.md

 ### Blocks

 We could use radix sort to get m scetches rather than heaps.
 Consequently, split sequence (all hash values) to **p** blocks and use **p** processors to handle these in parallel.
+At last, we merge these results in parallel.

 In order to simulate the situation where the GPU processes blocks in parallel, I first write it as a multi-thread program, treating each thread as a different processor, and they execute a same function to simulate SIMD.

+After debugging, I found that the results of the two algorithms are the same, and I manually verified several results, which are all correct.

 -------------------
 It is a project when I was internship at the University of Washington in St. Louis under the guidance of [Prof. Buhler](https://www.cse.wustl.edu/~jbuhler/).